FredericAmeye/ipcc-browser/pdf/chapTS.md

 Since 1750, changes in the drivers of the climate system are dominated by the warming influence of increases in atmospheric GHG concentrations and a cooling influence from aerosols, both resulting from human activities.
 In comparison there has been negligible long-term influence from solar activity and volcanoes.
-Concentrations of CO2, CH4, and N2O have increased to levels unprecedented in at least 800,000 years, and there is high confidence that current CO2 concentrations have not been experienced for at least 2 million years.
+Concentrations of CO₂, CH₄, and N₂O have increased to levels unprecedented in at least 800,000 years, and there is high confidence that current CO₂ concentrations have not been experienced for at least 2 million years.
 Global mean concentrations of anthropogenic aerosols peaked in the late 20th century and have slowly declined since in northern mid-latitudes, although they continue to increase in South Asia and East Africa (high confidence).
-The total anthropogenic effective radiative forcing (ERF) in 2019, relative to 1750, was 2.72 [1.96 to 3.48] W m−2 (medium confidence) and has likely been growing at an increasing rate since the 1970s. {2.2, 6.4, 7.2, 7.3}
+The total anthropogenic effective radiative forcing (ERF) in 2019, relative to 1750, was 2.72 [1.96 to 3.48] W⋅m<sup>−2</sup> (medium confidence) and has likely been growing at an increasing rate since the 1970s. {2.2, 6.4, 7.2, 7.3}

 Solar activity since 1900 was high but not exceptional compared to the past 9000 years (high confidence).